boiteasite/cmsuno/README.md

 xxxx : $sdata in config.php

-the _sdata-xxxx folder is only readable/writable by owner (PHP).
+The _sdata-xxxx folder is only readable/writable by owner (PHP).
 You cannot get access to a file from a javascript tag or from a browser.

 License
 -------